-- If you are alleged to have deprived your victim of more than sixty-five thousand dollars ($65,000), you could receive an additional year in prison;
+- If you are alleged to have deprived your victim of more than sixty-five thousand dollars ($65,000), you could receive an additional year;

-- If you are alleged to have deprived your victim of more than two hundred thousand dollars ($200,000), you could receive an additional two (2) years in prison;
+- If you are alleged to have deprived your victim of more than two hundred thousand dollars ($200,000), you could receive an additional two (2) years;

-- If the alleged loss to the victim is more than one million three hundred thousand dollars ($1,300,000), you could face an additional three (3) years in prison; and
+- If the alleged loss to the victim is more than one million three hundred thousand dollars ($1,300,000), you could face an additional three (3) years; and

-- If the alleged loss is more than three million two hundred thousand dollars ($3,200,000), you could face an additional four (4) years in prison.32
+- If the alleged loss is more than three million two hundred thousand dollars ($3,200,000), you could face an additional four (4) years.32

 - you are convicted of two (2) or more related acts of real estate fraud, each charged as a felony, and